 - How much time can you spend with your companion daily, and how often can you play and exercise with your pooch?

 - Do you have children?
 Are there any other family members, significant others, or roommates living with you?

-The above factors are self-explanatory, but there is a lot to think about when deciding to adopt a dog.
+The above factors are self-explanatory, but there is a lot to consider when deciding to adopt a dog.
 It would be best to make sure everyone in the family agrees to add a new face to the house.